All Episodes

 Let me take a brief time out.

-We'll do that, come back, give you some of the supporting audio for what we just discussed.
+Come back, give you some of the supporting audio for what we just discussed.

-Interesting Dick Morris theory on what last week's attack on the Catholic church was really all about.
+Interesting Dick Morris theory on what last week's attack on the Catholic Church was really all about.

 Who opposes contraception?